 - Add the doubanjiang (spicy chili bean paste) and stir for 15 seconds.

-- Add the rest of the soup ingredients (the chicken stock, dashi, soy sauce, sake, salt, and sugar) and bring it to a boil.
+- Add the chicken stock, dashi, and soy sauce and bring it to a boil.
 Once boiling, reduce the heat and simmer for a few minutes.

 To Cook the Noodles